midnight1337/YoutubePlaylistScraper/README.md

-# YoutubePlaylistScraper
+YoutubePlaylistScraper
+===

-This simple project allows you to quickly scrap the data of any youtube playlist including:
+This simple project allows you to quickly scrap the data of any public playlist on youtube.

+Data included:
-* Playlist info like: playlist title, owner, views count and count of videos
+* Playlist info: title, owner, total views, count of videos
-* Video info like: video title, time duration, total views, video url
+* Video info: title, time duration, total views, url

 Playlist data is saved into .JSON file, so it allows you to work with that.

+---

-In order to scrap playlist data, simply copy and paste playlist url.
+In order to scrap playlist data, simply provide an playlist url.

 You can also provide few URLs at once, just separate them by using comma.

-**_pytube_** library is a base core of this project.
+---

 ### How to run it:
 ```